-For every workflow, define variables, specify a Docker image, commands, dependencies, and output artifacts.
+For each workflow, specify a Docker image, commands, other workflows it depends on, and output artifacts.

 Each workflow may have variables and their default values.
 Any of the variables can be overridden when you run the workflow via the CLI.